Decentralised possibilistic inference with applications to target tracking: Managing information with possibility theory

+We now show how to split a single source of information into two independent pieces with no loss of information, i.e.\ these two pieces of information can be fused back into the original one.
+This is crucial for decentralised fusion where information is sequentially shared~/~fused.
+To simplify the presentation, when two uncertain variables $\bm{x}$ and $\bm{z}$ are independently described by some $f_{\bm{x}}$ and $f_{\bm{z}}$, we will just say that ``$f_{\bm{x}}$ and $f_{\bm{z}}$ are independent''; similarly, when it is known that $\bm{x} = \bm{z}$, we will just say ``$f_{\bm{x}}$ and $f_{\bm{z}}$ represent the same unknown quantity''.

+\begin{proposition} The information captured in the p.f.\ $f$ is equivalent to a combination of that in the two independent p.f.s $f^w$ and $f^{1-w}$, for any $w \in [0,1]$, when it holds that $f^w$ and $f^{1-w}$ represent the same unknown quantity. \end{proposition}

+In practice, Proposition~\ref{prop:splitAndMerge} implies that a p.f.\ $f$ can be perfectly recovered after splitting it into $f^{w}$ and $f^{1-w}$, regardless of the weight $w \in [0,1]$.
+This means that there is no need to identify further principles to optimise with respect to $w$.
+Graphically, these steps are illustrated in \figurename~\ref{fig:stages}\subref{fig:SplitMerge}, where each stage follows from principled operations on p.f.s.
+We are interested in the case where additional (conditionally independent) information is acquired at each node in Stage~2 via the observations $y^{(1)}$ and $y^{(2)}$, which will retain the independence necessary for the fusion in Stage~3 (\figurename~\ref{fig:stages}\subref{fig:SplitMergePosterior}).
+The fact that the result of this fusion operation is the posterior p.f.\ $f_{\bm{x}}(\cdot \given y^{(1)}, y^{(2)})$ will be shown in Section~\ref{sec:decentralisedBayesianInference}.

-These results already hint at the capabilities of possibility theory in terms of distributed inference: One can share information across a sensor network, update it with new observations and then recombine all this information in a natural way.
-We will see in Section~\ref{sec:sensorFusion} that different levels of correlation between observations can be taken into account, from the independent case in which fusion can be lossless to the fully dependent case where the principle of the existing solutions based on covariance intersection is recovered.
+This result already hints at the capabilities of possibility theory in terms of distributed inference: One can share information across a sensor network, update it with new observations and then recombine all this information in a natural way, without losses due to approximations or errors inducing spurious information, as depicted in \figurename~\ref{fig:stages}.